-Singapore’s midsized and enterprise companies lag behind their regional counterparts in making the right CX investments to reap maximum benefits, says a Zendesk study.
+Singapore’s midsized and enterprise companies lag behind their regional counterparts in making the right CX investments to reap maximum benefits: Zendesk study.

 Companies in Asia Pacific (APAC) that have continued to invest in their customer experience (CX) over the past year are 10.3 times more likely to have maximised their resiliency during the pandemic, and 4.7 times more likely to have grown their customer base in the past six months.